-AHPT 8425 Musculoskeletal Practice Pattern 1: Extremities (4:3:3) An in-depth study of the principles of orthopedic examination, evaluation and intervention aimed at incorporating a detailed working knowledge of pathologic anatomy as it relates to dysfunction of the extremities.
+AHPT 8425 Musculoskeletal Practice Patterns 1 (4:3:3) An in-depth study of the principles of orthopedic examination, evaluation and intervention aimed at incorporating a detailed working knowledge of pathologic anatomy as it relates to dysfunction.
 This course will teach the basis for orthopedic intervention utilizing modalities, joint mobilization/manipulation, therapeutic exercise, functional and post surgical rehabilitation principles.
 ISBN: 978-01-3179100-8; ISBN: 978-00-7147401-6

-AHPT 8426 Musculoskeletal Practice Pattern 2: Spine (4:3:3) An in-depth study of the principles of orthopedic examination, evaluation and intervention aimed at incorporating a detailed working knowledge of pathologic anatomy as it relates to dysfunction of the spine.
+AHPT 8426 Musculoskeletal Practice Patterns 2 (4:3:3) An in-depth study of the principles of orthopedic examination, evaluation and intervention aimed at incorporating a detailed working knowledge of pathologic anatomy as it relates to dysfunction.
 This course will teach the basis for orthopedic intervention utilizing modalities, joint mobilization/manipulation, therapeutic exercise, functional, chronic pain, and post surgical rehabilitation principles.
 ISBN: 978-01-3179100-8; ISBN: 978-00-7147401-6